nedrysoft/componentsystem/README.md

 ### Nedrysoft::ComponentSystem::ComponentLoader

-The Nedrysoft::ComponentLoader class is responsible for loading components.
+The Nedrysoft::ComponentSystem::ComponentLoader class is responsible for loading components.
 You can add as many search locations as you need, it will open each component that it finds in turn and figure out dependencies and the correct load order.

 ### Nedrysoft::ComponentSystem::IInterface